locationtech/geomesa/docs/user/installation_and_configuration.rst

     directory, not the main geomesa binary distribution directory!

 .. note::
- environment variable to load any
-    additional jars into the classpath.

     ``geomesa`` will read the ``$ACCUMULO_HOME`` and ``$HADOOP_HOME`` environment variables to load the appropriate JAR files for Hadoop, Accumulo, Zookeeper, and Thrift.
 If possible, we recommend installing the tools on the Accumulo master server, as you may also need various configuration